Cadasta/cadasta-docs/en/11-qgis-plugin.md

 # Cadasta QGIS Plugin

-_8 September 2017: Please note that this page is in-progress; refresh to view any changes._

 * [Overview](#overview)
 * [Setting up the QGIS Plugin and downloading your data](#setup)
 	- [File layers overview](#file-overview)